tdwg/website/standards/dwc/index.md

 Abstract
 : The Darwin Core term pathway provides information about the process by which an Organism came to be in a given place at a given time.
 The Pathway Controlled Vocabulary provides terms that should be used as values for dwc:pathway and dwciri:pathway.

+Citation
-Citation: Darwin Core Maintenance Group.
+: Darwin Core Maintenance Group.
 2020.
 Pathway Controlled Vocabulary List of Terms.
 Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/dwc/doc/pw//2020-10-13>

 ### Chronometric Age Vocabulary List of Terms